jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Release_Notes/frinx-odl-distribution-3-1-1.md

     sudo yum install java-1.8.0-openjdk

 #### New Features, Improvements
-1. UniConfig manager has been added.
+1. UniConfig framework has been added.
 2. Switches to G1 garbage collector.
 3. Uses 4GB heap by default.
 4. Enables crash on out of memory JVM flag.